techidaily/site-voice-adjusting/source/_posts/updated-in-2024-your-complete-reference-to-iphone-sound-recording-capabilities.md

  Mar 27, 2024• Proven solutions

-Creating a soundtrack for a video is one of the most overlooked steps of the[video editing process](https://tools.techidaily.com/wondershare/filmora/download/).
+Creating a soundtrack for a video is one of the most overlooked steps of the [video editing process](https://tools.techidaily.com/wondershare/filmora/download/).
 Music can make any video more dynamic and more entertaining to watch.
 Exporting a video without [background music](https://tools.techidaily.com/wondershare/filmora/download/) or voiceover included is generally considered a bad practice.

 **Adding music to video online** is a good choice because you don’t need to install any video editing software on your computer.
 Sometimes, if the desktop video editing app installed doesn’t have [a library of royalty-free music](https://tools.techidaily.com/wondershare/filmora/download/), you have to uninstall and try other software.
 With online solutions, you won’t worry about this.
 There are several [online video editors](https://tools.techidaily.com/wondershare/filmora/download/) you can use to add music to a video for free.
 In this article, I’ll share with you about how to add music to video online.